CarlWebster/XenServer/README.md

 PARAMETERS
     -ServerName <String>
         Specifies which XenServer Pool to use to run the script against.

         You can enter the ServerName as the NetBIOS name, FQDN, or IP Address.

-        If entered as an IP address, the script attempts o determine and use the actual pool or poolmaster name.
+        If entered as an IP address, the script attempts o determine and use the actual pool or Pool Master name.

         ServerName should be the Pool Master.
 If you use a Slave host, the script attempts to determine the Pool Master and then makes a connection attempt to the Pool Master.
         If successful, the script continues.
 If not successful, the script ends.

         Required?                    true
         Position?                    named
         Default value
         Accept pipeline input?       false
         Accept wildcard characters?  false

     -User <String>
-        Username to use for the connection to the XenServer Host or Pool.
+        Username to use for the connection to the XenServer Pool.

         Required?                    false
         Position?                    named
         Default value
         Accept pipeline input?       false
         Accept wildcard characters?  false

     -HTML [<SwitchParameter>]
         Creates an HTML file with an .html extension.

         HTML is the default report format.

-        This parameter is set to True if no other output format is selected.
+        This parameter is set to True   If no other output format is selected.

         Required?                    false
         Position?                    named
         Default value                False
         Accept pipeline input?       false
         Accept wildcard characters?  false

     -Text [<SwitchParameter>]
         Creates a formatted text file with a .txt extension.
         Text formatting is based on the default tab spacing of 8 by Microsoft Notepad.

         This parameter is disabled by default.

         Required?                    false
         Position?                    named
         Default value                False
         Accept pipeline input?       false
         Accept wildcard characters?  false

     -Folder <String>
         Specifies the optional output folder to save the output report.